pythonph/pycon-organizer-manual/design.md

 # Design

-- Filipino hospitality for our foreign speakers
+- Responsible for building the PyCon website
-- Accomodation for foreign speakers/guests
+- Responsible for web and print advertisements
-- Merienda
+- Responsible for tarpaulin and banner designs
-- Meeting foreign speakers/guests at the airport
+- Responsible for brochure
-- Escort foreign speakers/guests to their hotel
+- Responsible for speakers, volunteer, and participants IDs
-- Immigration letters
+- Responsible for preparing swags